H2020-InFuse/cdff_dev/examples/morocco/doc/README.md

 The following image is a frame diagram of the robot.
 The shown frames are used to compare localisation and DGPS ground truth.
-The initial position of the body in the world is determined by the IMU.

 ![SherpaTT](SherpaTT.png)